 This function copies the array of input variable onto the device specified by dst.
-When dst == -1, it copies the array onto the host memory.
-This function supports copies from host to device, from device to device and from device to host.
+When dst = -1, it copies the array onto the host memory.
+This function supports copies from host to host, from host to device, from device to device and from device to host.

-- x (Variable) Variable to be copied. - dst Target device specifier.
+- x (Variable or numpy.ndarray or cupy.ndarray) Variable to be copied. - dst (int) Target device specifier.